mkieweg/stripe-api/README.md

-# stripe-api
+# Stripe API Demo

+This application is a demo for a Stripe subscription payment process.
+It provides 3 API endpoints used to create a user, subscribe to a product, and process incoming Stripe webhooks.

 A Makefile is provided for local verification deployment using `minikube`.
+A Docker deployment can be created using the `docker compose` command.
 The `.yml` files in the `kubernetes` directory can be used to deploy the application to an existing k8s cluster.

+## API

+The API endpoints are defined in the OpenAPI 3 specification in `doc/openapi.yml`.

+### `/api/v1/register`

+Expects a JSON object containing `number`, `exp_month`, `exp_year`, and `cvc` strings.
+Returns a JSON object containing `priceId`, `paymentMethodId`, `customerId` and `uuid` strings.

+### `/api/v1/subscribe`

+Expects a JSON object containing `priceId`, `paymentMethodId`, `customerId` and `uuid` strings.

+### `/api/v1/webhook`

+Expects a Stripe webhook and processes it.

 ## Run Unit Tests